Scapegoat Counseling & Therapy

 Are You the ‘Black Sheep’ of Your Family?

-- Are you routinely criticized, blamed, shunned or singled out for mistreatment or abuse by one or more family members?
+- Are you routinely criticized, blamed, shunned or singled out for mistreatment by one or more family members?

-- Do you get discredited or attacked when you try and stand up for yourself, or point out the truth about negative family relationship dynamics?
+- Do you get discredited or attacked when you try to stand up for yourself, or point out the truth about negative family relationship dynamics?

 - Have you tried to stay in contact with family members only to feel misunderstood, put down or rejected over and over again?